cameronmcginley/course-dashboard/src/README.md

 When creating an account, there are a few restrictions and errors that can occur if not followed.
 The following are all the possible cases to watch for when registering with a new account:

-- The email address being registered must be of the extension “@wichita.gov”.
+- The email address can be restricted to a certain extesion, e.g. "gmail.com".
 If any other email type is entered, there will be an error message displayed to the screen.

 - The email address must be one that is not already registered to an account.
 If an email entered that is already registered to an account, an error message will display to the screen.